|View source on GitHub|

 as it will usually be called in the

-Stop() is always called if
+Stop() is guaranteed to be called if

-Start() is ever called, even if error has
+Start() is ever called, unless the

-Start() has not
+Start() was not completed.

 Wait until model server job is running.